Oklahoma City Wrongful Death Lawyer

 In rare circumstances, the deceased does not have a named personal representative in their estate planning or any close relatives.
 It can, however, still be in the public interest for the court to appoint a third party to represent the deceased and obtain compensation, usually to pay debts the deceased owes.

-What Types Of Damages Does Wrongful Death In Oklahoma City Cover?
+What Types Of Damages Does Wrongful Death In Oklahoma Cover?

-Oklahoma statute (Title 12, §12-1053) determines what you can claim as part of a wrongful death lawsuit.
+Oklahoma statute (Title 12, §12-1053) determines what you can claim as part of your lawsuit.
 Statue permits the following types of damages:

 - Medical care and burial expenses